Bleach Vs the Environment

 Advantages of using bleach

 The uses of household bleach, as previously mentioned, ranges from kitchens to bathrooms.
-Cleaning and disinfecting almost all surface around the family home and workplace.
+Cleaning and disinfecting almost all surfaces around the family home and workplace.

 · Kills bacteria and viruses – bleach ensures all surfaces it has touched are left sanitised and bacteria-free.